Power-Lab/power-transformation-lab-site/README.md

 set:

-- `fallback_color`: A fallback color to use for the background in case the image cannot load
+- `fallback_color`: A fallback color to use for the background in case the image cannot load.
+This is in `rrggbb` format, notably without the `#`.
 - `banner_color`: An optional background color for the div containing the hero text, to create the effect of the hero text being a banner.
+This color is in `#rrggbb` format.
 - `long_title`: Optional boolean that makes the font size of the title smaller on screen sizes between the `lg` and `md` breakpoints